Registered mail: Sweden

 Registered Mail will be delivered to one of PostNord's service points, often a grocery store, where the identity of the receiver, and any courier, can be verified and logged before handing over the letter.

-Since autumn 2017 Postnord no longer require signature for delivering registered mail from China Post.
-Registered mail from China Post is only traceable in the sense that the mailman marks the item as delivered when and if it is delivered to the recipients mailbox.
+Since autumn 2017 Postnord no longer requires a signature when delivering registered mail from China Post.
+Registered mail from China Post is only traceable in the sense that the mailman marks the item as delivered when and if it is delivered to the recipient's mailbox.
 No proof that the recipient has received the mail is collected.

 United Kingdom

 Since 1998, the Special Delivery service has been the only registered service offered by Royal Mail, after the old-style Registered Letter service was discontinued.

 United States

-The United States Postal Service offers two distinct services called certified mail and registered mail.
+Registered mail is offered by the United States Postal Service as an extra for First Class or Priority Mail shipments.
+It provides end-to-end security in locked containers and its custody records are maintained, but these are not normally provided to the customer unless a claim is filed.
+Registered mail may be used to send classified material up to the Secret classified level.